wtsi-hgi/softpack-docs/docs/how-to-guides/deploy.md

 The progress of the build can be viewed by accessing the IP/host address of your builder VM in a browser, which will bring up the Prefect Flow interface, which also allows you to view the logs.

-If you previously entered dummy vault information in the softpack configuration file, the image will be built, but will not be uploaded anywhere; the location of the image will be in the log.